 Cloning of a 5B-100 structural mimic

-As a positive control for HCV JFH-1 genotype 2a inhibition, a 5B-100 mimic was constructed to be 100% identical to the HCV JFH-1 genotype 2a NS5B coding region (Table ).
+As a positive control for HCV JFH-1 genotype 2a inhibition, a 5B-100 mimic was constructed to be 100% identical to the HCV JFH-1 genotype 2a NS5B coding region (Table 1).
 This mimic was also predicted using web server Mfold ver.
 3.2 to adopt stem-loop structures identical to the corresponding CRE in full-length viral RNA.

 Huh7.5 cells, a human hepatoma cell line, bearing the BB7 HCV genotype 1b replicon were obtained from Apath (St. Louis, MO).
 Huh7.5 cells, which support JFH-1 replication, were obtained from Dr. Charles M. Rice, Rockefeller University, NY, USA[16,31,32].
 Cells were maintained in Dulbecco’s Modified Eagle Medium (DMEM) supplemented with 10% fetal bovine serum (FBS) and 1X antibiotic/antimycotic solution (Invitrogen).
 Cells were passaged every 3-4 d to maintain 75% confluence.

 Transfection of plasmids for in situ generation of HCV structural mimics

 Huh-7.5 cells containing the BB7 replicon, or cells carrying persistent infection with JFH-1 HCV RNA were seeded at a density of 105 cells in 2 mL of growth medium per well in 6-well plates, 6 d before transfection.
-For transfection, 25 ?g of each plasmid encoding a structural mimic were transfected into Huh7.5 cells, 95% confluent, with 15 ?L Lipofectamine 2000 (Invitrogen) according to the manufacturer’s instructions.
-Plasmid DNA was diluted in 250 ?L of Opti-MEM I Reduced Serum Medium (Invitrogen) without serum.
-Lipofectamine 2000 was diluted to the appropriate amount in 250 ?L of Opti-MEM I medium.
-After 5 min incubation, diluted DNA was combined with diluted Lipofectamine 2000, mixed and incubated for 20 min at 25°C. Complexes in 500 ?L medium were added.
+For transfection, 25 μg of each plasmid encoding a structural mimic were transfected into Huh7.5 cells, 95% confluent, with 15 μL Lipofectamine 2000 (Invitrogen) according to the manufacturer’s instructions.
+Plasmid DNA was diluted in 250 μL of Opti-MEM I Reduced Serum Medium (Invitrogen) without serum.
+Lipofectamine 2000 was diluted to the appropriate amount in 250 μL of Opti-MEM I medium.
+After 5 min incubation, diluted DNA was combined with diluted Lipofectamine 2000, mixed and incubated for 20 min at 25°C. Complexes in 500 μL medium were added.
 After 6 h of incubation at 37°C under 50 mL/L CO2, 1.5 mL of DMEM with 15% FBS were added to each well, and cells were incubated at 37°C under CO2 for 48 and 72 h.
 Cells were harvested and lysates assayed for NS3 protein levels by Western blotting.
 Total RNA was isolated and HCV RNA levels were determined by real-time reverse transcriptase PCR (RT-PCR).

 HCV infection system

 A cDNA from hepatitis C genotype 2a virus, JFH-1 strain (from Dr. Takaji Wakita, National Institute of Infectious Diseases, Tokyo, Japan) has been shown to replicate autonomously without drug selection or adaptive mutations[34-37].
 This cDNA was used to transfect the full-length JFH-1 genome into Huh7.5 cells to produce infectious HCV.